New to SCOTUS Mapping? Check out the Mapper Intro page of the library. There you can find introductory blog posts as well as other helpful links.

 Visual Learner?
 One of the quickest ways to grasp the basics of SCOTUS Mapping to review one the Project's Visual Guides.

 The Supreme Court Mapping Project is an original software-driven initiative currently in Beta development.
 The project, under the direction of University of Baltimore School of Law Assistant Professor Colin Starger, seeks to use information design and software technology to enhance teaching, learning, and scholarship focused on Supreme Court precedent.

 The SCOTUS Mapping Project is actively seeking collaborators!
-If you are interested, please contact Colin Starger.
+If you have an idea for a map, please contact Colin Starger.

 For his work on the SCOTUS Mapping Project, Professor Starger was listed in 2014's "Fastcase 50", which honors "the law's smartest, most courageous innovators, techies, visionaries & leaders."
 The Project has also been recognized as a "Faculty Highlight" on the AALS's new website.